 Section 1 – Acceptance of Terms

 These General Terms and Conditions, shall be incorporated by reference into any completed and accepted “Consumer Agreement”, “Consumer Agency Agreement”, “Provider Agreement” or “Provider Agency Agreement” between EnergyGateway.com, LLC, (“EnergyGateway”) and the Consumer, Provider or Agent (“User”).
 All transactions with EnergyGateway or upon the System shall be subject to such agreement, including the definitions contained in these General Terms and Conditions.
-Upon notice published on-line via the System, EnergyGateway may modify these General Terms and Conditions for Users not covered under an existing term agreement.
+Upon notice published on-line via the System, and written notice to Provider as set forth in the Enron Provider Agreement, EnergyGateway may modify these General Terms and Conditions for Users not covered under an existing term agreement.
 In addition, when using particular EnergyGateway services, User shall be subject to any posted guidelines or rules applicable to such services, which are hereby incorporated by reference.
 If at any time you have a question or do not agree with these terms and conditions, please notify our Customer Service Department at (614) 899-2900 so we may either resolve your concerns or terminate your account.

 Section 2 - Provision of Services